Wang Xiaochuan: Early life and education

-Wang was born in 1978 in Chengdu, Sichuan Province.Wang began using computers and writing software when he was seven.
+Wang was born in 1978 in Chengdu, Sichuan Province.
+Wang began using computers and writing software when he was seven.
 Since elementary school, Wang received prizes in programming contests aimed at middle school students.

-In 1990, Wang ranked NO.1 in the city-wide admission exam to ChengduNo.7 High School(middle school).
+In 1990, Wang ranked NO.1 in the city-wide admission exam to Chengdu No.7 High School (middle school).

 In 1993, Wang was admitted to Chengdu No.7 High School (high school) after winning the first prize in the National Mathematics Competition.

 In 1994, Wang completed all proof of elementary geometry proposition for the first time, using a microcomputer with Wu's elimination method.
 For this work, he won the Yilida Youth Invention Award (an award initiated by Nobel Laureate Chen Ning Yang).
 In 1994, when Vice Premier Li Lanqing visited Chengdu Seventh Middle School, he saw Wang's computer operation performance.